huawei-clouds/community/README.md

 ## Your First Contribution

-We recommend that you work on an existing issue before attempting to develop a new feature.
+We recommend that you work on an existing issue before attempting to develop a new feature in a project.

 Start by finding an existing issue with the [help-wanted] label in a project;
 these issues we've deemed are well suited for new contributors.